 Dr. Takyi believes in educating the next generation of scholars from an interdisciplinary viewpoint and method.
 This must be approached by trying to link the complex relationship between economic, social, and environmental goals.
 Their complexity must be acknowledged and students must be given the necessary skills to negotiate and reconcile these complex goals in the decision-making process.
 For the society to fully benefit from the expertise of planners, programs must introduce and encourage young professionals to shift from the traditional technical role of planners to become advocates, change agents and sometimes politicians based on the context.
 This will facilitate the ability for planning scholars to link their research outcomes and findings to solving societal problems whilst at the same time informing policy making decisions.
 Stephen, therefore, focuses on training the next generation of planners in an ideal societal laboratory where students learn how to apply and test particular approaches to planning and community development.

 Dr. Takyi’s work on “Comparative Study of Capital City Elements: The Case of Ghana and Nigeria”received the 2017 African Geographical Review second best paper ward.
 In 2019, Stephen was adjudged the best Ghana Institute of Planners Candidate.
-Towards this end, Stephen is currently focusing his research on environmental impact assessment in Ghana, professional planning ethics in the Ghanaian context, sustianable green infrastructure from the Ghanaian perpective, applying the smart city concept in Ghanaian cities, urban green space planning and the management and use of ecologically sensiteve areas in the Ghanaian context and environmental planning in the sustainability discourse.
+Towards this end, Stephen is currently focusing his research on environmental impact assessment in Ghana, professional planning ethics in the Ghanaian context, sustianable green infrastructure from the Ghanaian perpective, applying the smart city concept in Ghanaian cities, urban green space planning and the management and use of ecologically sensiteve areas in the Ghanaian context.

 Dr. Takyi holds a Bachelor’s degree in Planning specializing in the Development Policy from The Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.
 He also holds a Master’s Degree in Urban and Regional Planning from Queen’s University, Kingston, Ontario and a Ph.D. in Natural Resource and Environmental Studies from the University of Northern British Columbia.